oracle-quickstart/oci-cloudera/README.md

 		admin_user_name
 		admin_password

+When using ORM schema, these values are put into Utility instance metadata.
+It is highly encouraged to modify the admin password in Cloudera Manager after deployment is complete.

 In addition, advanced customization of the cluster deployment can be done by modification of the following functions:

 		setup_mgmt_rcg